 Once you start looking at cattle you need to choose the option to go for.
 Things to take into consideration are:

-- The number of head you can graze which depends on acreage and quality of grazing
+- The number of head you can graze depends on acreage and quality of grazing

-- Capital investment available: pedigree stock are going to cost a lot initially, grazing other peoples stock requires no initial investment
+- Capital investment available: the pedigree stock is going to cost a lot initially, grazing other people's stock requires no initial investment

 - Personal values: how will you feel if every animal you farm ends up on a meat hook?
 Would you feel happier to have a base stock of breeding cows that become more part of the family, with their offspring going off to market?
 Or how does the idea of raising high BI (breeding index) dairy cows for the cow shed and a longer life appeal.
 There may be one member of your family for whom this will make the difference between “partnership” in the lifestyle and not.

 Work out the livestock units of your block, and calculate what stock you can carry.
-Knowing the numbers you can carry for cattle will make a difference to your decision.
+Knowing the numbers you can carry for cattle will make a difference in your decision.
 You probably need to be able to carry 20 head minimum to consider dairy replacement grazing.
 Dairy farmers do not often want to break up a mob into less than that.
-Generally a dairy farmer keeps 10% of his herd for restocking, so on a 200 head herd, he will have 20 replacement heifers usually grazed off his property.
+Generally, a dairy farmer keeps 10% of his herd for restocking, so on a 200-head herd, he will have 20 replacement heifers usually grazed off his property.
 This type of grazing usually runs parallel to the dairy year, from 1st June to 31st May.
 It is often difficult to organise grazers after this start date.